TobikoData/sqlmesh/docs/concepts/tests.md

 ## Defining unit test data as CSV

-In unit tests, you can define data using CSV format, a common and user-friendly alternative to the more verbose YAML.
-Data in these supported formats can be specified inline or through external files, allowing for reuse across multiple tests.
+In unit tests, you can define data using the CSV format, a common alternative to YAML.
+Data in the supported formats can be specified inline or through external files, allowing for reuse across multiple tests.

 ### Inline Data